tarof429/stuckathome/golang/README.md

 		fmt.Println(v)
 	}
 }
 ```

+Use delete to remove an element from a map.

 Below is a example where the value is data type struct.
 Note that we have made a map as a global variable and this requires the var keyword.